-An year later procedures were initiated with a letter from the the University of Kerala (16.11.1964).
+After one year, procedures were initiated with a letter from the the University of Kerala (16.11.1964).
 In the meantime, the Secretary of Malabar Diocese Sri.
-M. C. Pothen responded to a letter from His Holiness Augen Ist that "I would suggest that Your Holiness writes to Father Mathai Nooranal about this matter".
+M. C. Pothen responded to a letter from His Holiness Augen Ist that "I would suggest that Your Holiness write to Father Mathai Nooranal about this matter".
 Sri.
 M. C. Pothen was a prominent member of the Church and was a renowned planter in Malabar.